-It is up to each student to check for mail at the Brown mailroom.
+It is up to each student to go to the mail room to pick up their items.
 Shipped items should arrive on campus no more than a week in advance of a student's program start date.

 **Mail and packages sent to students attending only one week is strongly discouraged.